aytugonan/aytugonan.github.io/_pages/publications.md

 International Conference Proceedings
 ====
 * Öztürk, O., Özer-Kaya, D., & Onan, A. (2023).
 Comparing the accuracy of machine learning models for accelorometer-based movement measurements.
 ESMAC 2023.
+* Durak, H.Y., & Onan, A. (2023).
+Adaptation of Chatbot Confirmation and Usage Continuance Scale into Turkish.
+International Conference on Modern and Advanced Research, 77-80.
 * Korkut, S.O., Onan, A., Ulker, E., & Yalçın, F. (2023).
 Optimal Parameter Selection of Latent Dirichlet Allocation to Determine the Emerging Topics in Hydrology Domain.
 Second International Conference on Computing, IoT and Data Analytics, ICCIDA 2023.
 * Durak, H.Y., & Onan, A. (2023).
 An Examination of Studies on the Use of Chatbot Technology in the Field of Education.
 5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.
 * Durak, H.Y., & Onan, A. (2023).
 Turkish Adaptation of the Chatbot System, Information and Service Quality Scale.
 5th International Conference on Applied Engineering and Natural Sciences, ICAENS 2023.